pollination/guides/getting-started/README.md

 simulation parameterized across multiple models and settings simply by submitting different lists of inputs.

-We will use two models two show how to run the same simulation with two options for a facade system.
+We will use two models to show how to run the same simulation with two options for a facade system.
 The models are included as siblings to the Python source files in the [`rest-api`](./rest-api) folder.